purescript/purescript-tuples/README.md

 ```

 Rakes two lists and returns a list of corresponding pairs.
-If one input list is short, excess components of the longer list are discarded.
+If one input list is short, excess elements of the longer list are discarded.

 #### `unzip`